Get Your Kids Ready for Daylight Saving Time by Following These Simple Tips

 Given these statistics, it is not surprising that 28 percent of surveyed parents do not like setting their clocks ahead by an hour for Daylight Saving Time.
 However, preparing early can make the change easier and shorter for everyone.

-Make Gradual Changes
+Make Gradual Sleep Schedule Changes

-According to pediatric sleep expert Dr. Jodi Mindell, shifting bedtimes earlier by a few minutes every day leading up to the time change will enable parents to avoid meltdowns at bedtime on March 12 and in the morning on March 13.
+According to pediatric sleep expert Dr. Jodi Mindell, shifting bedtimes earlier by a few minutes every day leading up to the time change will enable parents to avoid meltdowns at bedtime on Saturday, March 10 and in the morning on Sunday, March 11.

 "If possible, making slower changes can be beneficial," she says.
 "Start on Thursday night, shifting bedtime earlier by 15 minutes every day.
 Or, start on Saturday night shifting 30 minutes earlier."